Code-Institute-Submissions/VeronicaLourens-rock-paper-scissors/README.md

 [Back to top](#rock-paper-scissors)

-* ### Browsers Testing
+* ### Browser Compatibility Testing

-  The website has been tested on different browers and fully responsive on the devices I have at home while using the following browsers.
+  The website has been tested on the following browers.
+The site's compatibility and the functionality are fine with no issues.
+The website's appearence looks good using the following browsers.

   * **Google Chrome**
   * **Microsoft Edge**
   * **Safari**
-  * **Mozilla Firefox**

 [Back to top](#rock-paper-scissors)